danielmolina81/visualization-challenge/README.md

 Calculate Quartiles, Find Outliers, and Create a Box Plot (30 points)

     A DatFrame that has the last timepoint for each mouse ID is created using groupby.
-(5 points) The index of the DataFrame is reset.
-(2 points) Retrieve the maximum timepoint for each mouse.
-(2 points) The four treatment groups, Capomulin, Ramicane, Infubinol, and Ceftamin, are put in a list.
-(3 points) An empty list is created to fill with tumor volume data.
-(3 points) A for loop is used to display the interquartile range (IQR) and the outliers for each treatment group (10 points) A box plot is generated that shows the distribution of the final tumor volume for all the mice in each treatment group.
-(5 points)
+(5 points) ok The index of the DataFrame is reset.
+(2 points) ok Retrieve the maximum timepoint for each mouse.
+(2 points) ok The four treatment groups, Capomulin, Ramicane, Infubinol, and Ceftamin, are put in a list.
+(3 points) ok An empty list is created to fill with tumor volume data.
+(3 points) ok A for loop is used to display the interquartile range (IQR) and the outliers for each treatment group (10 points) A box plot is generated that shows the distribution of the final tumor volume for all the mice in each treatment group.
+(5 points)ok

 Create a Line Plot and a Scatter Plot (10 points)